Four options exist for connecting energy sources like generators and batteries into your home or business electrical system:

 To switch between rate plans, net metering customers must notify Hydro Ottawa.
 You can do this in different ways:

 BY EMAIL: Using Hydro Ottawa’s fillable PDF form.
-Once completed and signed, please save your form and send it to us by email to [email protected].
+Once completed and signed, please save your form, fill out our Contact Us online form and add the attachment.

 You can also contact us using the following methods: